 - Teaching evaluations: course reviews, eVal and other metrics (required, for those who have teaching responsibilities in any Line).
 For candidates new to Geisel (i.e., appointments in rank), if metric teaching evaluations can be provided from the candidate's prior institution, they should be, but they are not required (narrative evaluations should be included).

-- A list of weblinks for 3-5 publications that the candidate designates as their most significant or appropriate internet addresses for other web-based materials; and,
+- A list of weblinks for 3-5 publications that the candidate designates as their most significant or appropriate internet addresses for other web-based materials (please see Subappendix C: Chair template letter for external reviewers, with respect to these links); and,

 - Material from other academic/non-academic institutions indicating the candidate’s accomplishments with respect to engagement where applicable.

 - Evaluations from 10 individuals who have been taught by the candidate.
 These evaluations may include a combination of medical students, graduate students, residents and post-doctoral fellows, and undergraduate students or other learners; and,

 - The Departmental Chairs will forward their recommendations for promotion and all supporting material to the APT Committee when all materials required for the portfolio are received.
 The Department's submission should include, as a separate document (not in the Chair's letter):